Hallo vrienden, Leo Hier.

 convert

 function.
-It convert ah CGPoint or a frame from one coordinate system to other coordinate system.
-Each view in swift has it's own coordinate system, therefore when you try to find the position of a view in another coordinate system, you can use theconvert
+It converts a CGPoint or a frame from one coordinate system to another coordinate system.
+Each view in swift has its own coordinate system, therefore when you try to find the position of a view in another coordinate system, you can use theconvert

 function.
-Our example the trash bin is inUIScrollView
+In our example, the trash bin is inUIScrollView

 coordinate system but theStarImageViewOut